ringcentral/ringcentral-api-docs/docs/messaging/quick-start.md

 When you are done, you will be taken to the app's dashboard.
 Make note of the Client ID and Client Secret.
 We will be using those momentarily.

+## Download and edit a `.env` file

+Follow the instructions found in our guide to [running Developer Guide code samples](../../basics/code-samples/).
+Or:

+1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
+2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above..

 ## Send an SMS

 Select your preferred language below.